QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     typeof(randn(100))

-In Julia, one dimensional vectors are best interpreted as column vectors, which we will see when we take transposes
+In Julia, one dimensional vectors are best interpreted as column vectors, which we will see when we take transposes.

 We can check the dimensions of ``a`` using ``size()`` and ``ndims()`` functions